The cost of inaction is stark and it’s a reality…

 If nothing changes, nothing (or very little) changes.

-How long do you think it will reach one of your big financial goals?
+How long do you think it will take to reach one of your big financial goals?
 3 years, 6 years, 10 years?

 Those time frames might seem long now, but putting off getting started won’t make it happen any quicker.
 That seems obvious but so many people put off taking action on things that are never going to get any ‘easier’ to achieve.